 19 October 2017

-These photographs were taken from the rear window of our flat in central London at 20.10 hours on 24th June.
+These photographs were taken from the single rear window of a small flat in central London at 20.10 hours on 24th June.
 Not only was the colour spectacular as a fiery sunset illuminated the buildings from this high summer unusual angle but the whole sky seemed to radiate with luminosity.
 These photographs required little processing and are very close to the camera's settings - the environment was totally photogenic!

 Canon Powershot SX610HS